 TypeScript-Go (ttsc)

-This setup targets TypeScript-Go — the Go rewrite of the TypeScript compiler that ships under @typescript/native-preview. typia@next ships a Go-rewritten transform that plugs into it through the ttsc toolchain.
+This setup targets TypeScript-Go โ the Go rewrite of the TypeScript compiler, now shipping as the typescript@7 release candidate (formerly @typescript/native-preview). typia@next ships a Go-rewritten transform that plugs into it through the ttsc toolchain.

 You need three commands:

-@typescript/native-preview is not yet a stable TypeScript release, and typia@next is the matching experimental release of typia.
-For production today, use the Legacy (TS v6) setup.
+typescript@7 is a release candidate, and typia@next is the matching prerelease of typia.
+For a fully stable toolchain, use the Legacy (TS v6) setup.

 Install